DataDog/kics/documentation/rules/terraform/azure/geo_redundancy_is_disabled.md

 ### Description

  Geo-redundant backups should be enabled on Azure PostgreSQL servers to ensure critical data is protected and recoverable even if a regional outage occurs.
 The `geo_redundant_backup_enabled` attribute should be set to `true` for high availability; otherwise, setting it to `false` can leave backups vulnerable to loss in disaster recovery scenarios.
-For example, a secure configuration would look like:
+For example, a secure configuration would look like the following:

 ```
 resource "azurerm_postgresql_server" "example" {